 There are at least four distinct types:

 The distinction between the types is related to the severity of the symptoms; some people experience mild mood swings while others have trouble staying out of hospitals and/or jails.

-Bipolar disorder is often mistaken for (exclusive) depression and/or ADD/ADHD because some of the symptoms are very similar.
+Bipolar disorder is often mistaken for depression and/or ADD/ADHD because some of the symptoms are very similar.
 A physician’s ability to make the distinction is critical.
 For example: when someone with bipolar takes the wrong medication, such as a stimulant for ADD, their symptoms and cycling can be dramatically worsened.
-This makes it very important to “look” at the brain with SPECT imaging.
-If we don’t look, how do we know exactly what we’re treating?
+This makes it very important to look at the brain with SPECT imaging.

 Even though bipolar disorder is usually quite responsive to treatment, people with this condition typically have poor compliance with their treatment regimen.
 Often when their symptoms improve, many feel so normal they do not believe they ever had a problem to begin with and stop taking their medications or supplements.

 Brain SPECT imaging helps: